spacetelescope/stpipe/docs/source/model_library.rst

 Design principles
 -----------------

-The high level goals of `AbstractModelLibrary` are:
+The high level goals of `~stpipe.library.AbstractModelLibrary` are:

 - Replace many uses of existing containers, focusing on areas where large data is expected.